 12. Is there a place for us here?

-The answer is always supposed to be ‘yes’, but it would be refreshingly honest if a pastor or leader said, “No, because you ask too many questions.”
+The answer is always supposed to be ‘yes’, but it would be refreshingly honest if a pastor or leader said, “No, because you ask too many questions or we just can’t use someone like you in our congregation.”
 We’re trying to figure out if our gifts and experience are welcomed and needed, and how they might fit in what is already happening in that congregation.

 What would you add to this list?